 For example, you must reduce the amount of tax paid to another state by any credit allowed by that state for taxes you paid to Illinois.
-However, you would not subtract a credit on your return for an your employer, or from payments you received from a partnership.
+However, you would not subtract a credit on your return for an overpayment from a prior year that you applied to this year's estimated payments in the other state, for income tax withheld by your employer, or from payments you received from a partnership.
 If you purchased a transferable credit, the amount you paid for the credit is treated as a payment of tax.

-estimated payments in the other state, for income tax withheld by overpayment from a prior year that you applied to this year's does not require you to file a tax return.
+Note Do not enter the tax withheld from your Form W-2 on Line 51 unless you are including tax paid to a city or local government that does not require you to file a tax return.
 See Publication 111 for a list of formulas that identify the tax forms, line numbers, additions, and subtractions that you must use to compute the other states' tax.